joshbrew/graphscript/docs/Graph.md

-    loop?:false|number, //milliseconds or false, run the operation on a loop? animation?: OperatorType | undefined, //if it outputs something not undefined it will trigger parent/child operators looper?: OperatorType | undefined, //if it outputs something not undefined it will trigger parent/child operators DEBUGNODE?:boolean // print a console.time and the result for a node by tag, run DEBUGNODES on a GraphNode or Graph to toggle debug on all attached nodes.
+    loop?:false|number, //milliseconds or false, run the operation on a loop? animation?: OperatorType | undefined, //if it outputs something not undefined it will trigger parent/child operators looper?: OperatorType | undefined, //if it outputs something not undefined it will trigger parent/child operators oncreate?:(self:GraphNode)=>void //do something after initializing the node, if loaded in a graph it only runs after setTree
+    DEBUGNODE?:boolean // print a console.time and the result for a node by tag, run DEBUGNODES on a GraphNode or Graph to toggle debug on all attached nodes.
     [key:string]:any //add whatever variables and utilities }; //can specify properties of the element which can be subscribed to for changes.